PabloVallejo/jekyll-base/README.md

 ===========

-Jekyll base is a starting point to develop a Jekyll site. it was created as help material for my blog posts on how to set up a Jekyll site.
+Jekyll base is a starting point to develop a Jekyll site. it was created as help material for my blog post on [Hosting Jekyll sites on GitHub](http://pablovallejo.me/hosting-your-site-in-github-using-jekyll/).

 ## Quick start